Two Ridge Solutions for the Incremental Broad Learning System on Added Nodes: Existing Generalized Inverse Solutions for the BLS with Added Nodes

-When the model cannot reach the desired accuracy, additional nodes can be inserted to achieve a better performance, and the incremental learning algorithm for BLS can remodel the system in an incremental way without retraining the whole network.
+In this subsection, we introduce the incremental learning algorithm for the original BLS~\cite{BL_trans_paper}, which is abbreviated as \textbf{Orig.} in this paper.
+When the model cannot reach the desired accuracy, additional nodes can be inserted to achieve a better performance, and the incremental learning algorithm for the original BLS can remodel the system in an incremental way without retraining the whole network.
 In BLS, the inserted nodes can be some enhancement nodes, or some feature nodes with the corresponding enhancement nodes.

 When some enhancement nodes are inserted, the inserted nodes can be represented as the $(m+1)$-th group of enhancement nodes, i.e., ${{\mathbf{\ddot H}}_{m+1}}$ defined by (\ref{HjipsenZjWbelta09885}).
 Accordingly, the expanded input matrix ${{\mathbf{\ddot A}}_n^{m}}$ is updated into